How Can Equitable Access to Heritage Help Solve Global Challenges?

 • Ping Kong

-Founder/CEO of Heritage & Education gGmbH and Secretary-General of ICOMOS ISC Water and Heritage
+Founder/CEO, Heritage & Education gGmbH, Secretary-General of ICOMOS ISC Water and Heritage, Steering Member of Europeana Education Community

 • Zeynep Varoglu